HomeLatest NewsStartupsDelhi government outlines startup policy with ₹325 crore plan

 Register Now →

-Ashish Sood, Delhi’s minister for and technical training, said the policy would continue the government’s practice of offering equity-free grants of up to ₹10 lakh to selected early-stage startups, alongside smaller grants for a broader group of student-led ventures.
+Ashish Sood, Delhi’s minister for education and technical training, said the policy would continue the government’s practice of offering equity-free grants of up to ₹10 lakh to selected early-stage startups, alongside smaller grants for a broader group of student-led ventures.

 Advertisement